ikoro1/ikoro1/README.md

 confirmed
 by [the Digital Career Institute](https://digitalcareerinstitute.org/).

-my knowledge of economics and energy policy should not prevent me from developing in the direction of startups, IT consulting or working with databases and artificial intelligence.
+My knowledge of economics and energy policy should not prevent me from developing in the direction of startups, IT consulting as well as working with databases and artificial intelligence.

 :mailbox: Reach me out!